-b.
-Requirement to Initiate a Toxicity Reduction Evaluation For C.dubia, if persistent lethality is demonstrated by failure of one or more retests, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements as specified in Part 6 of this section.
-If persistent sub-lethality is demonstrated by failure of two or more retests, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements.
+a.
+Requirement to initiate a Toxicity Reduction Evaluation

+If persistent lethality is demonstrated by failure in any two out of three consecutive months, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements as specified in sections below.
+If persistent sub-lethality is demonstrated by failure in any three consecutive months, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements.
 The permittee shall notify EPA in writing within 5 days of notification of the failure of any retest, and the TRE initiation date will be the test completion date of the first failed retest for lethal TREs or second failed retest for sub-lethal TREs.
 A TRE may also be required due to a demonstration of intermittent effects at or below the critical dilution, or for failure to perform the required retests.
-The permittee shall initiate the Toxicity Reduction Evaluation (TRE) requirements as specified in Part 6 of this section when any two of three consecutive monthly toxicity tests for Pimephales promelas exhibit significant toxic effects below the critical dilution.